M-CreativeLab/jsar-runtime/README.md

 # JSAR Runtime

-The JSAR runtime SDK for embedding in Unity, UnrealEngine, RealityKit and others.
+The JSAR runtime is a SDK for embedding WebXR and Web 2D applications into Unity, UnrealEngine, RealityKit and standalone.

+It's a 3D-first web rendering engine, that is easily to embed and use, and it supports:

+- [ ] Graphics
+  - [x] WebGL1
+  - [x] WebGL2
+  - [ ] WebGL Exts
+  - [ ] WebGPU
+- [ ] WebXR Device API
+  - [x] Basic rendering
+  - [x] Input sources
+  - [ ] Features
+- [ ] Web Audio API
+- [ ] Canvas
+  - [x] RenderingContext2D
+  - [ ] PDFRenderingContext
+  - [ ] HTMLRenderingContext

 ## Getting Started